CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 > Note how the `Model` component simply raises a `TaskBossChangedEvent` when the TaskBoss data is changed, instead of asking the `Storage` component to save the updates to the hard disk.

-The diagram below shows how the [`EventsCenter`](../src/main/java/seedu/taskboss/commons/core/EventsCenter.java) reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the user interface being updated to reflect the 'Last Updated' time. <br>
+Figure 2.1.3b below shows how the [`EventsCenter`](../src/main/java/seedu/taskboss/commons/core/EventsCenter.java) reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the user interface being updated to reflect the 'Last Updated' time. <br>

 <img src="images\SDforDeleteTaskEventHandling.png" width="800"><br>
 _Figure 2.1.3b : Component interactions for `delete 1` command (part 2)_